CodeYourFuture/syllabus-archive/react/week-21/lesson.md

 When a component is within the DOM, we call it *mounted*.
 When a component is removed from the DOM, we call it *unmounted*.
 When we change state like in the unmounting example above, we can switch between these statuses.
 This gives us a clue that components go through a *lifecycle* of different statuses.
 We have seen 2 of the statuses: mounting and unmounting, there is also a third called *updating*.

 We can hook into this lifecycle through special component methods that are added by React's `Component` class.
 They are run at different points of the lifecycle, often before and after they change to a different status.
-The method names are contain `will` or `did` based on whether they run before or after a status change.
+The method names contain `will` or `did` based on whether they run before or after a status change.

 This diagram shows the React component lifecycle: